 From Mesopotamia to ancient Rome, it seems tax collection has been around since the beginning of civilization.
-While many may find taxes a burden, the records left behind are priceless to any genealogist.
+And, while many may find them a burden, the tax records left behind are priceless to any genealogist.

 United States tax records date back to colonial days and can bridge gaps left by decennial censuses and other types of record keeping.
 The annual nature of tax collection gives researchers an excellent source that can be used to trace their ancestor’s lives and discover valuable details not apparent in other kinds of documents.

-To get started using tax records in your family history research, you’ll first want to become familiar with the several types of tax-related records available and learn where to find these valuable documents.
+To get started using these records in your family history research, you’ll first want to become familiar with the several types of tax records available and learn where to find these valuable documents.

 What kind of tax records can help you research your family’s history?